chipxsd/stream-based-sync/stream-based-sync.md

 arrived and narrate all the events that happened after that.

-That is an example, when you update data only with small differences, based on previous events that you are already familiar with, to avoid copying the whole data set.
+That is an example, when you update data only with small differences, based on previous events that you're already familiar with, to avoid copying the whole data set.
 These small differences or **changes** are also known as deltas.